Removability results for subharmonic functions, for separately subharmonic functions, for harmonic functions, for separately harmonic functions and for holomorphic functions, a survey: Abstract

 \section{Abstract}

 Blanchet has shown that a ${\mathcal{C}}^2$ subharmonic function can be extended through a ${\mathcal{C}}^1$ hypersurface provided the function is continuous throughout and satisfies certain ${\mathcal{C}}^1$-type continuity conditions on the exceptional hypersurface.
-Later we improved Blanchet's result, at least in a certain sense, measuring the exceptional set with the aid of Hausdorff measure.
+Later we improved Blanchet's result, at least in a certain sense, by measuring the exceptional set with the aid of Hausdorff measure.
 Our result was flexible, and with the aid of it, we gave certain extension results for harmonic and for holomorphic functions, related to Besicovitch's and Shiffman's well-known extension results, at least in some sense.
-Now we return to this subject.
+Now we return to this subject and give a unified presentation of the until now obtained results.
 First, we refine our subharmonic function extension result slightly still more, improving also our previous proof.
 Though our result might be considered a little bit technical and even complicated, it is, nevertheless, flexible.
-As an example of its flexibility, we give a new and concise extension result for subharmonic functions.
-Second, we slightly refine our previous corollaries for harmonic and for holomorphic functions.
-In addition, and as a new application, we give related extension results for separately subharmonic functions.
-We also recall a slightly related extension result for holomorphic functions.
+As examples of its flexibility, we recall here our recent concise extension result for subharmonic functions.
+Moreover, we slightly refine our previous corollaries for harmonic and for holomorphic functions.
+In addition, and as another application, we recall our recent extension result for separately subharmonic functions.
+And as a new result, we give a related extension result for separately harmonic functions.
+As another topic, we recall a slightly related extension result for holomorphic functions.